ToCodeABluejay/bsdconfig/README.md

 To build, simply open a terminal, `cd` to the source directory and type `bsdmake` and the compiler and linker should do all of the work for you!! :)

 # Installation
 There is no built in mechanism for installation.
-However, one would simple copy the executable into their `/bin` or `/usr/bin` folders using `cp`
+However, one would simple copy the executable into their `/usr/local/bin` folders using `cp`

 __use sudo! ;)__